Rishiyaduwanshi/cipherstudio/server/API_DOCS.md

 ## 🔍 Overview

-Cipher Studio API is a RESTful service for user authentication and managing code projects.
+Code Studio API is a RESTful service for user authentication and managing code projects.
 Responses are consistent across endpoints and use JWT tokens stored as HTTP-only cookies for security.

 Key principles: